-Katrina Stevens serves as a senior advisor to the Jefferson Education Exchange.
+Katrina Stevens served as a senior advisor to the Jefferson Education Exchange.

-Katrina has supported this project since its inception when she provided feedback to Dean Pianta as he shared his vision for what would become the Jefferson Education Accelerator on a whiteboard.
+Katrina supported this project since its inception when she provided feedback to Dean Pianta as he shared his vision for what would become the Jefferson Education Accelerator on a whiteboard.
 When Bart Epstein was tapped to lead this new organization, Katrina was instrumental in helping launch the new organization.
-Most recently Jefferson Education again tapped Katrina’s expertise in the rollout of the newly formed Jefferson Education Exchange.
+Jefferson Education again tapped Katrina’s expertise in the rollout of the Jefferson Education Exchange.

 Katrina Stevens, former Deputy Director of the Office of Educational Technology, has extensive experience in multiple roles in the ed tech ecosystem: teacher, administrator, policymaker, startup cofounder, consultant, board member, advisor, angel investor, journalist, and community organizer.
 Throughout these roles, including 20 years as a teacher and administrator, her focus has been on bringing together stakeholders from across the ed tech ecosystem for meaningful dialogue and action.